 - Extra expenses insurance: If the building that houses your main office is damaged or destroyed by a covered event, your business can still continue operations, though you will likely need to rent temporary office space until repairs are made.
 Extra expenses insurance provides your real estate agency franchise with coverage for the cost to move into and rent this temporary space.

-The Proper Liability Insurance Can Shied Your Agency from Loss
+The Proper Liability Insurance Can Shield Your Agency from Loss

 - General liability insurance: This protects your business if a customer or other third-party is injured or suffers property damage on your business premises.
 It also protects you against charges of libel, slander, copyright infringement, invasion of privacy and misappropriate of advertising designs.